 Beer is one of the oldest and one of most popular alcoholic beverages in the world.
 Brewer’s yeast, one of the beer’s main components, is known to be a rich source of nutrients and this means that beer may have some health benefits.
 Does this mean beer is a healthy drink?

-Pros of Drinking Beer:
+Pros of Drinking Beer

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) has completed an extensive review of current scientific knowledge about the health effects of moderate alcohol consumption.
+“The National Institute on Alcohol Abuse and Alcoholism (NIAAA) has completed an extensive review of current scientific knowledge about the health effects of moderate alcohol consumption.
 It found that the lowest death rate from all causes occurs at the level of one to two drinks per day.
 That is, moderate drinkers have the greatest longevity.”

 There is a quite strong evidence that light-to-moderate alcohol consumption has cardio-protective properties.
 Many research studies demonstrate a lower coronary heart disease incidence among moderate beer drinkers.
 These moderate drinkers are at lower risk of CHD-related mortality than both heavy drinkers and abstainers.
 The vitamin B6 in beer also seems to prevent the alcohol-induced rise in blood homocysteine, a probable heart disease risk factor.

-- Cholesterol.
 Moderate alcohol intake affects many processes in the body, one of which is the significant increase in HDL cholesterol – the good cholesterol.
 There is supporting evidence for beer’s cardio-protective effect and for its help in altering the ratio of beneficial HDL cholesterol to the LDL cholesterol.

-- Kidney stones.
 Beer consumption may reduce the risk of developing kidney stones.
 Finnish researches found that there was a 40% lower risk of kidney stones in beer drinkers.

 Japan researchers found that beer helps reduce chromosomal damage from radiation exposure.

 As you will notice, most of these only apply to heavy beer guzzlers.
 A heavy drinker is considered to be someone that has 2 or more drinks per day.
 Is that you?

 “Alcohol consumption can increase the relaxation of the LES – the natural valve that keeps stomach acid in the stomach and out of the esophagus – allowing acid to reflux” – source

 Daily beer consumption (approximately 40 g of alcohol) may increase blood pressure.

 This can also include “Beer Muscles” (not to be confused with Beer Goggles) which can make the drinker believe they can physically take on any person in the room.
 Often times, the drinker is sadly mistaken and winds up sprawled on the floor with severe injuries.

 Most of us know the pounding head, cotton mouth feeling attributed to a night of heavy drinking.
 For those that don’t, here is a very good and thorough explanation.
 For those that don’t heed this warning, here this is how you can get rid of your hangover.

-So in my opinion, drinking beer is actually probably good for you as long as it’s done in moderation.
-If you want to liven things up and suck down a 12-pack, do so at your own risk and drink a ton of water to keep yourself hydrated.
+So, in my opinion, drinking beer is actually probably good for you as long as it’s done in moderation.
+If you want to liven things up and suck down a 12-pack, do so at your own risk.
+Just make sure to drink a ton of water to keep yourself hydrated.

 Written by C. Simmons of HealthAssist.net with added commentary inserted by Jay White of DumbLittleMan.com.